Chrismettal/PedalDev/README.md

 First PCB version `f35813b` was broken is currently being debugged.
 4 Pins on `TL074` were swapped, `ICL7660` does not work when `BOOST` mode is set (But **`ICL7660S`** does..), and input stage sounds super starved, more like a bassy fuzz than a distortion.
 Simulation seems to confirm this so confidence in schematic is low.
 Currently getting hold of an original Dominator for schematic comparison.

+Two jumpers on board revision `f35813b` are for debugging the power stage around the `7660` but will probably be removed or clarified on the fixed revision

 ## Common PCBs